 Q: How do I know my application has been received?

 A: You will receive an email from the Board confirming receipt of your application.

 Q: What charges do I need to list?

-A: Have you ever been summoned, arrested, taken into custody, indicted, convicted or tried for, or charged with, or pleaded guilty or nolo contender to the violation of any law or ordinance of the commission of any felony or misdemeanor?
-If your answer is “YES”, mail/email a personal, written statement describing in full the nature of any such matters, with complete facts, charging documents and disposition of the matter.
+A: Have you ever been summoned, arrested, taken into custody, indicted, convicted or tried for, or charged with, or pleaded guilty or nolo contendere to the violation of any law or ordinance of the commission of any felony or misdemeanor?
+If your answer is “YES”, all documents and a personal, written statement must be uploaded via the Gateway.
+The personal statement should describe in full the nature of any such matters, with complete facts, charging documents and disposition of the matter.
 Only traffic violations unrelated to alcohol or drugs may be excluded from this answer.
-If the matter has been expunged from your records, do not list.
+If the matter has been expunged from your records, do not include.